How to Write a Blog Post for SEO

 Research Your Keywords

 Once you have your keywords, make sure they’re included in the major parts of your blog post.
-These are; the title, headers and body, URL and meta description.
+These are; the title, headers and body, URL, images and meta description.

 Long-tail keywords are simply longer phrases usually with three or more words in them.
-One-word keywords such as ‘blogging’ are obviously searched extremely often, and are therefore much harder to rank for, but using a longer, more specific phrase that your target audience will be likely to search for increases your chance of a higher ranking amongst your desired readers.
+One-word keywords such as ‘blogging’ are obviously searched extremely often, and are therefore much harder to rank for, but using a longer, more specific phrase that your target audience such as 'blogging tips for beginners' will be likely to search for increases your chance of a higher ranking amongst your desired readers.

 Avoid Keyword Stuffing